gottesmm/swift-evolution/proposals/nnnn-region-based-isolation.md

   Merging a function argument region that contains an actor with a disconnected region works similarly to merging an actor isolated region

 * **Function Argument and Actor Isolated**.
-Fill this in!
-Similar to the others depending on whether the function argument has actor contents or not.
+A function argument region and an actor isolated region can only be merged by the assignment of an actor method's argument to a field of the actor.
+In such a case, the function argument joins the actors isolation domain.
+Since in the method we are already within the actor's isolation domain, we can do this assignment without needing to transfer, respecting our function argument invariants.
+And since

 ### non-`Sendable` Closures